70dakhalifa/PneumoniaDetection/README.md

 # PneumoniaDetection
- Pneumonia detection using chest X-ray images with SVM and HOG features.
-Includes image preprocessing, feature extraction, model training with grid search, and performance evaluation using accuracy, confusion matrix, and classification reports.
-Achieved 86% accuracy.
-Supports visualization and model saving with joblib.
+Pneumonia Detection Using Chest X-Ray Images
+This repository uses Support Vector Machines (SVM) and Histogram of Oriented Gradients (HOG) features to detect pneumonia from chest X-ray images.
+Key features include:

+Preprocessing: Resizes and converts images to grayscale.
+Feature Extraction: Uses HOG for efficient representation.
+Model Training: Fine-tunes SVM with grid search for optimal performance.
+Evaluation: Provides accuracy, confusion matrix, and classification reports.
+Visualization: Displays test predictions with actual labels.
+Model Saving: Exports the trained model using joblib.
+Achieved 86% accuracy on test data.
+Requires Python 3.x, NumPy, Scikit-learn, and other libraries.
+Place your dataset in the specified format and run the script to train and test the model.